SHARES AND SHAREHOLDERS' RIGHTS

 PUBLICATION IN ENGLISH

-The Annual report, the Financial statements and other regulated information such as defined in the Dutch Act on Financial Supervision (Wet op het Financieel Toezicht), will solely be published in English on the Company's website (www.asm.com).
+The Statutory annual report, the Financial statements and other regulated information such as defined in the Dutch Act on Financial Supervision (Wet op het Financieel Toezicht), will solely be published in English on the Company's website (www.asm.com).

 The draft minutes of the General Meeting of Shareholders are available on the Company's website no later than three months after the meeting.
 Shareholders may provide their comments in the subsequent three months.
 Thereafter, the minutes are adopted.

-On May 21, 2015, ASMI held its Annual General Meeting of Shareholders in Almere, the Netherlands.
-The attendance rate was 68.3% of the total issued share capital of ASMI as per the registration date.
+On May 25, 2016, ASMI held its Annual General Meeting of Shareholders in Amsterdam, the Netherlands.
+The attendance rate was 66.9% of the total issued share capital of ASMI as per the registration date.
 In line with the ASMI Boards' recommendations, the shareholders approved all resolutions as proposed to the Annual General Meeting of Shareholders.

 The main resolutions were as follows:

-- the Financial statements for the year 2014 were adopted and the shareholders granted discharge to the members of the Management Board and the Supervisory Board from liability in relation to the exercise of their duties in the financial year 2014; and
+- The Financial statements for the year 2015 were adopted and the shareholders granted discharge to the members of the Management Board and the Supervisory Board from liability in relation to the exercise of their duties in the financial year 2015.

 Financing preferred shares are designed to allow ASMI to finance equity with an instrument paying a preferred dividend, linked to EURIBOR loans and government loans, without the dilutive effects of issuing additional common shares.